gastonstat/packyourcode/packyourcode.knit.md

 #> [1] 0.6
 ```

-The second experiment involves tossing a coin six times and computing the proportion of heads:
+We can also get a second series of tosses, but this time involving tossing a coin six times.
+Similarly, we compute the proportion of heads:

 ```r